jfroelich/rss-reader/src/content-filters/color-contrast-filter/readme.md

 is no built in eye-dropper-style api call that just gives me an element's color, is due to security concerns over being able to see user passwords or something.
 I eventually want to look into that.

+# About element_is_perceptible
+// Analyzes an element for color perceptibility based on the element's
+// foreground and background colors.
+Return true if perceptible, false if not
+// perceptible.
+Ratio is on scale of 1 to 21, with 21 being maximum contrast.

 # About the default contrast ratio